United Kingdom (New York)

 An unlikely hero – the oyster – is set to revitalise New York City’s polluted waterways.
 To improve the city’s harbour’s water quality, the founder of environmentally focused landscape architecture firm Scape is planning to tap into the mollusc’s natural ability to filter.

-Already an over an acre of reef has been restored and,in two years the harbour’s water quality will be evaluated and the city should greenlight her proposal for a 200-acre marine park in New York Harbour.
+Already an over an acre of reef has been restored and, in a few years the harbour’s water quality will be evaluated and the city should greenlight her proposal for a 200-acre marine park in New York Harbour.
 China and Europe are also interested in implementing Oyster-tecture.
+Scape’s design-research has expanded to inform multiple ongoing projects, including the large-scale ecological infrastructure proposal Living Breakwaters and our linear waterfront park at Red Hoek Point.

 Gaby is a wildlife documentary producer with broadcast credits on BBC, National Geographic, Discovery and PBS.